sirKayAndFriends/PolyAmp-VST/README.md

 ## Some Technical Bits for the Nerds
 This was built in PlugData which is a fun wrapper for PureData that makes it a bit easier to use.
 It also allows you to export C++ code via the HeavyCompiler which is exactly what i did.
 This then interfaces in a slightly wobbly way with JUCE - a library for making audio software.
 It all worked pretty well and I learned a lot!

+I learned how to do the Heavy bits from [this repo](https://github.com/o-g-sus/JUCE-HEAVY) which very helpfully goes through how it all works.
+My code ended up being a bit different (as there are a million ways to do even the simplest things in C) but I owe a lot to this work!

 ## Where Can I Find All the Stuff?
 The VST is found in the VST folder along with the original PlugData patch for reference.
 You will need PlugData to open this (even though its a .pd) as it needs a few specific libraries.